Google Cloud integration

 $ gcloud auth application-default login

-15.1.2.
-Use our container in Google Cloud Platform
+Use the predefined container in Google Cloud

 $ docker run -it eu.gcr.io/sinergym/sinergym:latest